driebit/kenniscloud/README.md

 -   Clone [Zotonic](git@github.com:zotonic/zotonic.git) on your machine and build it
 -   Clone this repository into the `zotonic/apps_user` directory
--   Install the frontend dependencies using the below instructions
+-   Install the frontend dependencies using the below instructions With nixOs:
     -   This project was built using [NixOs](https://nixos.org/) as a dependency management system via `nixpkgs`:
         -   Add this list of nixpkgs:
             -   sass
             -   uglify-js
             -   elm
             -   elm-format
             -   elm-analyse
             -   elm-test
             -   elm-upgrade
             -   elm-review
             -   go-task
         -   non-nix packages (these you will need to fetch from github or use another dependency management system):
             -   autprefixer
             -   breakpoint-sass
             -   normalize.css
         -   running `task` will compile all the frontend code

     Without nixOs: